47 Types of Investment Properties in the USA – Which Should You Buy?

 A recent development in home construction and design uses existing Steel intermodal containers (shipping containers) as the home’s main structure.

-Small homes use one container, while larger homes use multiple containers, which can configure them in various ways.
+Tiny homes use one container, while larger homes use multiple containers to configure them in various ways.

-Some companies specialize in designing and creating container homes, which are more eco-friendly than traditional homes built from brick and cement.
+Some companies specialize in designing and creating more eco-friendly containers than traditional homes built from brick and cement.